Exhibition Opening: Flight Paths

 Roman mosaic panel, Museo Ostiense

 Flight Paths reveals that these so-called "alien" or "invasive" species have a far more complex relationship with the Mediterranean world than contemporary labels suggest.
-Exotic birds circulated in antiquity as symbols of power, empire, and global trade, connecting Rome to Afro-Asian geographies.
+Exotic birds circulated in antiquity as symbols of power, empire, and global trade, connecting Ancient Rome to Afro-Asian geographies.
 By tracing these entangled histories, the exhibition positions birds as vital indicators of urbanism, adaptation, and environmental change—demonstrating that the life of a city can literally be read from a bird's-eye view.

-Flight Paths bridges into the contemporary with an exceptional roster of international artists and architects including Alvin Curran, Joan Jonas, Ana Mendieta, Laura Owens, Studio Gang, Stimson Studio, Chioma Ebinama, Robert Zhao Rui, and Raqs Media Collective, alongside a dynamic younger generation of Italian artists—Catherine Biocca, Michela De Mattei, Michele Gabriele, Sara Ravelli, and Giorgio Orbi.
-Together, they examine birds as powerful indicators of ecological and political disruption across diverse geographies spanning North America, the Caribbean, and Southeast Asia, engaging contested concepts of population, migration, and extinction.
+Heather Hart (AAR Fellow 2026), Joan Jonas, Ana Mendieta (AAR Fellow 1983), Cassi Namoda, Laura Owens, STIMSON (AAR Fellow 2024), Anika Roach, Raqs Media Collective, Roberto Zhao Renhui, alongside a dynamic younger generation of Italian artists—Catherine Biocca, Michela De Mattei, Michele Gabriele, Sara Ravelli, and Giorgio Orbi, 16th century author François Le Gouz de La Boullaye and the unknown authors from the archaeological collections of the American Academy in Rome and the National Roman Museum.
+They each use birds as powerful indicators of ecological and political disruption across diverse geographies spanning North America, the Caribbean, and Southeast Asia, engaging contested concepts of population, migration, and extinction.

 Through painting, sculpture, sound, architecture, film, and archival materials, Flight Paths explores how human and non-human habitats transform under climate stress and resource scarcity.
-The exhibition foregrounds creative, interdisciplinary exchanges between the arts, sciences, and humanities, bringing religious, political, scientific, and poetic responses to urban birdlife—from antiquity to the present—into compelling dialogue.
+The exhibition foregrounds creative, interdisciplinary exchanges between the arts, sciences, and humanities, bringing religious, political, scientific, and poetic responses to urban birdlife—from antiquity to the present—into dialogue.

 At a moment when urban environments worldwide face rapid transformation, Flight Paths positions Rome as both illuminating case study and vital crossroads—a place where history, ecology, and imagination take flight.